daneden/daneden.me/src/blog/2017-07-17-design-system-structure.md

 The conceptual domain is the home of overarching principles.
 This domain describes the environment, audience, and overall purpose of a product, and it changes based on those variables.
-I also think of this as the "essence," or in linguistic terms, the story.
+I also think of this as the “essence,” or in linguistic terms, the story.

 The pattern domain is the fixed, middle piece.
 It describes the patterns and components that are utilized in order to make the story a reality.
-This can be thought of as the "execution," or in linguistic terms, words and sentences.
+This can be thought of as the “execution,” or in linguistic terms, words and sentences.
 These elements stay roughly the same no matter what the concept is, but their frequency of use and degree of usefulness varies with different concepts.
 In other words, both a horror story and a nonfiction reference book may use the